ChloeL01/CP3407-assignment/user_stories/create_database.md

 ## Description:
 Description-v1: Create a database to record users and user info
+Description-v2: Create a database to store information about users, and dogs listed for hire.

 ## Tasks, see chapter 4.
 Initial tasks when using ROOM database